-Technology Case Interview: Frameworks, Examples, and How to Solve Tech Cases (2026)
+Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

-A technology case interview is a consulting case where the client is a tech company or where the core question involves a technology decision — build vs. buy, digital transformation, platform strategy, AI adoption, or cybersecurity investment.
-These cases appear at McKinsey Digital, BCG Platinion, Bain's Technology practice, all Big 4 strategy arms, and increasingly at tech companies like Amazon, Google, and Meta that run consulting-style internal strategy interviews.
-What makes them different from standard cases is the business model: SaaS subscription economics, two-sided platform dynamics, and software development costs require frameworks that go beyond the standard profitability tree.
+A technology case interview is a consulting case where the client is a tech company, or where the core question is a technology decision: build vs. buy, digital transformation, platform strategy, AI adoption, or cybersecurity investment.
+These cases appear at McKinsey Digital, BCG Platinion, Bain's Technology practice, every Big 4 strategy arm, and technology-led firms such as PA Consulting.
+They also appear increasingly at tech companies like Amazon, Google, and Meta that run consulting-style internal strategy interviews.
+What makes them different is the business model.
+SaaS subscription economics, two-sided platform dynamics, and software development costs need frameworks that go beyond the standard profitability tree.

-Before choosing a framework, identify which type of tech case you're facing.
-The five types have different analytical priorities, and confusing them is the most common mistake candidates make.
+Before choosing a framework, identify which type of tech case you are facing.
+The six types have different analytical priorities, and confusing them is the most common mistake candidates make.

 Case TypeCore QuestionExample Firms

-Tech company profitabilityWhy is our SaaS/platform business losing money, and how do we fix it?McKinsey Digital, BCG, Bain
+Tech company profitabilityWhy is our SaaS or platform business losing money, and how do we fix it?McKinsey Digital, BCG, Bain

 Digital transformationHow should a traditional company adopt technology to improve operations or compete?McKinsey Digital, BCG Platinion, Accenture, Deloitte

-Cybersecurity investmentHow do we prioritize our security spend given risk exposure and budget?Booz Allen, Deloitte, Accenture, KPMG
+Cybersecurity investmentHow do we prioritize security spend given risk exposure and budget?Booz Allen, Deloitte, Accenture, KPMG

-Each type maps to a different primary framework — but a single case can span two or more types.
-A digital transformation case might include both a PPT analysis (type 2) and a make/buy/partner decision (type 3).
+Each type maps to a primary framework, but a single case can span two or more.
+A digital transformation case often contains both a PPT diagnosis (type 2) and a make/buy/partner decision (type 3) nested inside it.

-The PPT framework — People, Process, Technology — is the standard structure for any case asking how an organization should adopt or implement technology.
-It was originally developed in the organizational change management literature and is now widely used in consulting engagements at McKinsey, Accenture, and Deloitte (Source: Hacking the Case Interview, 2026).
+The PPT framework (People, Process, Technology) is the structure for cases asking how an organization should adopt or implement technology.
+It comes from organizational change management and is now standard in transformation work at McKinsey, Accenture, and Deloitte.

 Framework